Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### Enable Wiki home page to show on the Project description page

 Wiki has rich formatting and layout capabilities, like HTML support and inline videos.
-You can now leverage this to create beautiful project description pages; by choosing to show the wiki home page on the **Project** description page.
+You can now leverage these capabilities to create beautiful project description pages by choosing to show the wiki home page on the **Project** description page.

 See the [documentation for add and edit wiki pages](/vsts/collaborate/add-edit-wiki) for more information.